profile-sh/profile-sh.github.io/_projects/2_github_pages.md

 Taking comments from others about your work is a step towards collaboration and it also helps improve your work.
 Let us implement comments functionality for our site.

+In the subsections below, you will see some code using html, Liquid, and Jekyll [jekyll docs](https://jekyllrb.com/docs/).
+In this project we are not going to explain the code, that is beyond our current scope, we just want to implement comments here.

 ### 2.1 Enable discussions for the pages repo

 Enabling discussions is a requirement to allow comments on our pages.
 For a demo, We will enable disvusssions only for the pages repo [your organization name].github.io, this will allow us to enable comments in the pages we create in the repo.